 To make your Healthwatch deployment HA, you deploy a redundant number of Healthwatch tile component instances.
 This increases the capacity and availability of those components, which decreases the chances of downtime.

 To make your Healthwatch deployment HA, you scale Healthwatch tile resources in the Resource Config pane of the Healthwatch tile.
 You can scale Healthwatch tile resources either vertically or horizontally.
-For more information about vertical and horizontal scaling, see Vertical and Horizontal Scaling in High Availability in TAS for VMs in the TAS for VMs documentation.
+For more information about vertical and horizontal scaling, see the TAS for VMs documentation.

 Healthwatch deploys two Prometheus VMs by default.
-With two VMs in your Prometheus instance, Prometheus and Alertmanager are made HA by default.
-You can scale your Prometheus instance vertically, but you should not scale it horizontally.
+With two VMs in the Prometheus instance, Prometheus and Alertmanager are made HA by default.
+You can scale the Prometheus instance vertically, but you should not scale it horizontally.

 Healthwatch deploys a single Grafana VM by default.
-If you need Grafana to be HA, you can scale your Grafana instance horizontally.
-When making Grafana HA, VMware recommends scaling your MySQL instance to three VMs and your MySQL Proxy instance to two VMs.
+If you need Grafana to be HA, you can scale the Grafana instance horizontally.
+When making Grafana HA, VMware recommends scaling the MySQL instance to three VMs and the MySQL Proxy instance to two VMs.